Freedom of Expression: Demonstrations and Fixed Exhibits

 Inform yourself.
 Remember the University reserves the right to stop or limit demonstrations that are unlawful or violate other Community Standards.
 Organizers especially should familiarize themselves with related policies that could impact the success of their demonstration, including but not limited to the following (all of which can be found in the Community Standards):

 Consider all stakeholders' needs.
-After submitting the Demonstration and Fixed Exhibit Form (available through LUCentral), you will be contacted by a member of the DOS to meet and discuss your plans for a fixed exhibit.
-Remember that the purpose of meeting with the Office of the Dean of Students regarding proposed fixed exhibits is to ensure that the needs of various campus partners are met.
+After submitting the Demonstration and Fixed Exhibit Form (available through LUCommunity), you will be contacted by a member of the Office of the Dean of Students (DOS) to meet and discuss your plans for a fixed exhibit.
+Remember that the purpose of meeting with the DOS regarding proposed fixed exhibits is to ensure that the needs of various campus partners are met.
 Are there any other large events going on that may conflict with the exhibit?
 Will the exhibit interfere with sprinklers or other facilities needs?
 How will the exhibit be stored overnight?
 How safe is it?
 Should Campus Safety dedicate extra resources to ensure the exhibit (or those viewing it) remains safe?
 These and more questions will be considered by the DOS on behalf of offices like Campus Reservations, Facilities, Residence Life, Campus Safety, etc. Please keep an open mind coming into the discussion, and remember that the DOS is committed to reviewing proposals without consideration of the content or viewpoints expressed (unless unlawful or in clear violation of the Community Standards).